 Booking and Cost:

 There is no fixed fee for these events.
-We are asking for a contribution of your choosing to our charity.
-Please book as places are limited.
+We ask for a contribution of your choosing to our charity.

 In 2006, and as a direct response to the increase in drive-by shootings on her road, Maria set up The Centre for Peaceful Solutions (CPS); a charity dedicated to helping people resolve conflict without the use of violence.
 The UK Government funded CPS to develop a model of mediation for violent crime in an area of London where gun crime had become out of control.